-- Documents dose and route of administered radiopharmaceutical or radionuclide therapy in the patient medical record. - Documents instrumentation quality testing procedures and maintains results for review. - Documents radioactive materials quality testing procedures and maintains results for inspection. - Documents the implementation, evaluation and modification of the radiation safety plan under the authority of the RSO. - Maintains records of the receipt, administration and disposal of radioactive materials.
+- Documents dose and route of administered radiopharmaceutical or radionuclide therapy and any adverse effects in the patient's medical record. - Documents instrumentation quality testing procedures and maintains results for review. - Documents radioactive materials quality testing procedures and maintains results for inspection. - Documents the implementation, evaluation and modification of the radiation safety plan under the authority of the RSO. - Documents the master formulation record of radiopharmaceutical preparation with minor deviations and compounding. - Maintains records of the receipt, administration and disposal of radioactive materials.

-- Documents goals and outcomes based on data analysis. - Documents process flow variances and justifies exceptions. - Documents steps used to improve processes. - Updates institutional policies, protocols and guidelines to ensure continuous compliance with regulatory requirements. - Provides reports as required by institutional policy, accrediting bodies and federal and state regulations.
+- Documents goals and outcomes based on data analysis. - Documents process flow variances and justifies exceptions. - Documents steps used to improve processes. - Updates institutional policies, protocols and guidelines to ensure continuous compliance with regulatory requirements. - Provides reports as required by statutes, regulations, accreditation standards and institutional policies.

-- Maintains imaging and treatment records according to institutional policy. - Reports treatment discrepancies and variances to appropriate personnel.
+- Maintains imaging and treatment records according to institutional policies. - Reports treatment discrepancies and variances to appropriate personnel.

-- Documents fluoroscopic time.

-- Documents radiation exposure.

-- Documents the use of shielding devices and proper radiation safety practices.
+- Archives or documents patient dose for fluoroscopy procedures. - Archives or documents radiation exposure. - Documents the use of shielding devices and proper radiation safety practices.